 Kavita helps GlobalGiving increase its reach and impact in India, drawing from her experience of working with multiple nonprofits in the country.
 Before discovering her passion for making the world a better place, Kavita spent two years with Goldman Sachs, where she found her love for spreadsheets and data.
 She then earned her stripes at a grassroot-level nonprofit organization called Dream A Dream and later took to consulting to widen the impact of her work.
 Her passion for social development, enthusiasm to explore the path less trodden, and love for India, eventually brought her to her current role with GlobalGiving.
 Outside of GlobalGiving, she finds other ways to stay stimulated, by playing fundraising consultant to nonprofits, being a sounding board to her start-up stage entrepreneurial friends, and eating lots of dark chocolate.
 A believer in life-long learning, she recently completed her Post Graduation in ‘Child Rights Law’ from the National Law School of India University, Bangalore.

-Kevin Bruggink is Head of Innovation at Social Blue.
-By constantly staying up to date on online developments within social advertising and directly keeping in touch with Facebook, he ensures Social Blue is the first to make use of trends within lead generation and to expand donor databases through Facebook.
+By constantly staying up to date with online developments within social advertising and keeping in touch with Facebook directly, Kevin ensures Social Blue is the first to make use of trends within lead generation through Facebook, Instagram, Facebook Messenger and WhatsApp.